 At the time, they were just aiming to start a conversation about how to overcome gender inequality and improve the overall workplace culture within the tech sector on a broad scale.
 Yet, this single action led to a stronger call for action which Zebra heard loud and clear.
 Within months, Zebra announced a number of Inclusion & Diversity initiatives and formed the company’s first official inclusion network: the Women’s Inclusion Network (WIN).

-Jennifer Springer and Natalie Bodus, the first formal WIN chairpersons, were gracious enough to fill us in on the progress they’ve made since 2017 and how they plan to expand their advocacy efforts moving forward to ensure all women have access to the education, support and other resources they need to thrive personally and professionally.
+Jennifer Springer and Natalie Bodus, who were appointed WIN chairpersons in early 2019, were gracious enough to fill us in on the progress WIN has made since 2017 and how they plan to expand their advocacy efforts moving forward to ensure all women have access to the education, support and other resources they need to thrive personally and professionally.